smhz101/pre-order-ultra/readme.md

 ### Enabling Pre-Orders for Out-of-Stock Products

 1. **Global Pre-Order Settings:**
-   - Ensure that **Auto Pre-Order for Out-of-Stock Products** is enabled in the global settings.
+   - Ensure that **Automatically Enable Pre-Order for Out-of-Stock Products** is enabled in the global settings.

 2. **Manage Product Stock:**
    - For products that are out of stock, pre-order options will automatically be available based on the global settings.